thiom/tiralab/docs/testing_doc.md

 I generated the test code coverage reports using a tool called [grcov](https://github.com/mozilla/grcov).

-The tool has some strange behavior when it comes to funtion coverage.
+The tool has some strange behavior when it comes to function coverage.
 The percentages, in many cases, are showing quite low even though all of the funtions are covered in the tests.
 This seems to caused by macros and inside function calls that could potentially fail.
 As a result, grcov interpretes them as partial hits.
 [Here](https://github.com/mozilla/grcov/issues/476)